leonardehrenfried/blog/_posts/2013-04-05-editing-scala-with-vim.md

 to the definition of the type.
 That's pretty nifty!

 If you want to go back to where you were before the jump press `Ctrl-T`.

+####Sorting of imports

+Based on feedback from a collegue who was complaining that my imports always look messy I have [contributed a command](https://github.com/derekwyatt/vim-scala/pull/24) to the `vim-scala` plugin which automatically sorts your import statements.

+You can invoke the command with `:SortScalaImports` and there are two modes on how your imports could be sorted.
+By default the command goes through the import groups (which are defined as separated by a newline) and .